Jelly Bean Succulent &

 The Sedum species favors very airy, sandy soil that drains well.
 Planting your Sedum rubrotinctum in ordinary wet soil will result in compacted roots, stunted growth, and, most likely, root rot.
 Instead, make or buy a well-draining potting mix, or ideally, use our specialized potting mix that contains organic mycorrhizae to promote the development of a strong root system that helps your jelly bean plants and other succulents to thrive.

 Ideally, you should look for a natural fertilizer with an approximate blend of 5-10-15 that is higher in phosphorus than nitrogen.
-The best choice is to use organic fertilizers, as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage jelly bean plant health and nutrient absorption.
+The best choice is to use organic fertilizers, as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage jelly bean succulent health and nutrient absorption.

 Hardiness Zones & More